AndreaF17/AndreaF17/README.md

 My High School path in Italy was CS-focused and I learned a vast spectrum of knowledge from the basic understanding of how a PC works to programming in different languages, networking, building databases, and security.
 During my 4th year of high school, I went to Knoxville, Tennessee to do an exchange year in a foreign country, my host dad worked in a company as a penetration tester and he introduced me to the wonderful world of Cybersecurity, and I was mesmerized.

-After High School, I started my bachelor's degree in CS to get all the basics done, (as a suggestion given by my host dad) during my last year I had to do an internship at [Cybergon](https://cybergon.com/) an Italian cybersecurity company for my B.S. where I had to write an essay of a project that they assigned to.
+After High School, I started my bachelor's degree in CS at the [Univesity of Insubria](https://www.uninsubria.it/) to get all the basics done, (as a suggestion given by my host dad) during my last year I had to do a internship at [Cybergon](https://cybergon.com/) an Italian cybersecurity company for my B.S. where I had to write an essay of a project that they assigned to.

 The project was implementing an on-premise distributed malware analysis system based on the Open-Source Project [CapeV2](https://github.com/kevoreilly/CAPEv2) which I contributed as well.
 At the end of my experience at CybergON, they offered me a job as I cybersecurity specialist and I decided to take the job as a part-time worker to manage to pursue my M.Sc. degree in cybersec.

-Now I'm still working part-time at Cybergon as a BT and RT member while studying at UNIMI Master's Degree.
+Now I'm still working part-time at Cybergon as a BT and RT member while studying at the [University of Milan](https://www.unimi.it/).
 My dream is to come back to the U.S. to work in cybersecurity.
 I'm studying as well for some HTB Certificates such as CPTS (Red Team) and CDSA (Blue Team).
 I have my home lab where I like to do some fun projects for example with AD and Kubernetes.

 * 🌍  I'm based in Varese, Italy
 * 🖥️  See my portfolio at [My Portfolio](http://ferrario.dev)